Maastricht: Local anthem

-In 2002 the municipal government officially adopted a local anthem (Limburgish (Maastrichtian variant): Mestreechs Volksleed, Maastrichts Volkslied) composed of lyrics in Maastrichtian.
-The theme was originally written by Ciprian Porumbescu (1853–1883).
+In 2002 the municipal government officially adopted a local anthem (Limburgish (Maastrichtian variant): Mestreechs Volksleed, Maastrichts Volkslied) composed of lyrics in Maastrichtian, written by Alfons Olterdissen.
+The theme was originally composed by his brother, Guus Olterdissen, though the theme is similar to the theme "Pe al nostru steag e scris Unire" of the Romanian composer Ciprian Porumbescu (1853–1883).
+It is unknown if the Olterdissen brothers were aware of the Romanian piece.